Differences & Benefits

-Whether you’re just starting a business or thinking of changing your business structure, a common first step is comparing LLC vs. S corp.
-While a limited liability company and S corporation share many qualities, they also have distinct differences.
+Whether you’re just starting a business or thinking of changing your business structure, a common first step is comparing the LLC vs. the S corporation.
+While a limited liability company and an S corporation share some characteristics, they also have distinct differences.
 Get familiar with each before deciding which might be right for you.

 LLCs and S corps have much in common:

 Ownership.
-The IRS restricts S corporation ownership, but not that of limited liability companies.
+The IRS rules restrict S corporation ownership, but not that of limited liability companies.
 IRS restrictions include the following:

 Other differences between S corps and LLCs include:

 As you decide which business structure is best for you, try our Incorporation Wizard to compare multiple business types by multiple key considerations.

 Start your business with confidence.
 We offer various incorporation packages to get your business up and running.
 Starting from $99 and includes 6 months FREE Registered Agent services.